-Grilled Shrimp or Fish Tacos are super easy to prepare and packed with flavor.
-Make a few freezer meal kits of spice and seafood, and you can enjoy these fish tacos at the drop of a hat.
+Grilled Shrimp Tacos are super easy to prepare and packed with flavor.
+Make a few freezer meal kits of spice and seafood, and you can enjoy these tacos at the drop of a hat.

 I was never in love with fish tacos until we moved to San Diego.
 One random Saturday afternoon we wandered into a little taco stand in La Jolla.
 A lot of La Jolla is upscale and ritzy.
 To be honest I often feel quite out of place.
 It’s very reminiscent of Beverly Hills.

 This taco place was not.
 It was actually a 1960s tract house that had been converted into a restaurant, with the 1960s decor to match — right down to the shag carpet and the armed dining chairs on wheels.
 It was pretty trippy.
 Especially since I don’t think they were going for the retro look.

 However, the food was fantastic.
 We ordered both grilled and fried fish tacos, and they were fantastic.
 The white sauce contrasting with the juicy tomato, acrid onion, and crisp fish just made it “Happiness on a Plate.”

 And I don’t even like fish.